tzachiazo1/yoshi/docs/yoshi-server/getting-started.md

 Now you are ready to add your first Yoshi Server function.

-### Adding your first Yoshi Server function
+## Adding your first Yoshi Server function

-Yoshi Server is built on conventions.
-Files with `.api.js` ot `.api.ts` with named export functions will be treated as [server functions]().
+> Yoshi Server is built on conventions.
+Files with `.api.js` or `.api.ts` extention with named export functions will be treated as [server functions]().

 Add a `greeting.api.ts` file to your project (if your project is in Javascript, use `.js` for all examples):